The Mimico Asylum Site

 Table originally published on p.
 24 of the "Annual Report of the Medical Superintendent of the Asylum for the Insane, Toronto, ending Sept.
 30th, 1888."

-Toronto Asylum patients would continue to work the Mimico Farm throughout the construction of what would become the Mimico Branch Asylum, initially making the trek eight km (five miles) back-and-forth daily.
-This arrangement continued until the complaints of the superintendent about the time lost in transit were answered in 1889 with 10 patients and two attendants being moved out to Mimico.
+Toronto Asylum patients would continue to work the Mimico Farm throughout the construction of what would become the Mimico Branch Asylum, initially making the trek eight kilometres (five miles) back-and-forth daily.
+This arrangement continued until the complaints of the Toronto Superintendent about the time lost in transit were answered in 1889 with 10 patients and two attendants being moved out to Mimico.
 The men were housed initially in an old farmhouse directly on the Mimico Farm during the summer months before moving to the first of the newly completed cottages in the winter months.

 Map segment showing southern sections of Etobicoke and Toronto, 1891.
 Highlighted section indicates the distance between the Mimico Farm to the west and the Toronto Asylum to the east.